AmShZ/Machine-Learning-Project/README.md

 - Phase 6: Inference script (take raw CSV, apply `preprocessor.joblib`, output predictions)

 Recommended conventions:
-- Put new training code in `src/train.py` and evaluation code in `src/evaluate.py`.
+- Put training code in `src/train.py` and evaluation code in `src/evaluate.py`.
-- Save any trained models to `models/`.
+- Save trained models to `models/`.
 - Add new reports to `reports/` and keep them short.
 - Do not commit the dataset or large artifacts into git.